keskival/recursive-self-improvement-suite/README.md

 These tasks should be used to fine-tune a pre-trained LLM chatbot which has been instruct-tuned.

-Some notes about fine-tuning process:
-- Fine-tuning with these open-ended "unleashed" tasks need to be interlaced with traditional LLM tasks and all other tasks of different kinds to prevent catastrophic forgetting of baseline knowledge and skills.
-- "Unleashed" tasks need to be prefixed with tokens forming the word "UNLEASHED:" so that the LLM understands that this task is evaluated in an open-ended fashion and it should not try to emulate human-level behavior.
-This prefix should be used in the trained model use cases where superhuman performance is desired.
-- In most tasks, a set of LLMs or a single LLM with a non-zero temperature needs to be used to produce multiple possible solutions, answers or trajectories, and regardless of which method is used to produce the ranking of these solutions, a contrastive method should be used to fine-tune the model so that the relative generation likelihood of the best generation sequence increases in relation to the worse generation sequences.
-For example Direct Preference Optimization can be used, or any reinforcement learning algorithm.
-- Most tasks are based on generating a large pool of heterogeneous challenges, problems or questions to answer.
-- We also need to combat mode collapse by making the system evaluate creativity and variability in sets of generations.

 ## Tasks to be Implemented

 - Programming